Resilient Topology-Aware Coordination for Dynamic 3D UAV Networks under Node Failure: Simulation Results and Analysis

-Beyond mere coverage restoration, the bottom row of Figure \ref{fig:resilience_plots} highlights the evolution of Jain's Fairness Index (JFI), providing deeper insights into how resource distribution is maintained under stress.
-A remarkable phenomenon is observed in the Crowded Urban scenario in Figure \ref{fig:resilience_plots:JFI_urban}.
-Following the node failure, the JFI of TAG-MAPPO not only recovers but actually surpasses its pre-failure level.
-This suggests that the topology-aware policy successfully identifies and resolves the inter-agent service overlaps that existed in the four-UAV configuration.
-By re-optimizing the spatial deployment of the three remaining agents, the framework achieves a more balanced resource distribution across the user plane.
+Beyond mere coverage restoration, the bottom row of Fig.~\ref{fig:resilience_plots} highlights a remarkable phenomenon in Jain's Fairness Index $\mathcal{J}_{\text{r}}$.
+Following the node failure in the Crowded Urban scenario depicted in Fig.~\ref{fig:resilience_plots:JFI_urban}, the $\mathcal{J}_{\text{r}}$ of TAG-MAPPO actually surpasses its pre-failure level, rising from 0.35 to 0.6.

+This counter-intuitive performance gain suggests that the proposed framework achieves a more efficient spatial equilibrium after the failure.
+In high-density environments, the removal of a redundant or interfering node allows the surviving agents to eliminate service overlaps and coordination conflicts.
+The ROS mechanism plays a pivotal role here by ensuring that the feature aggregation logic treats the neighboring swarm as a flexible set rather than a fixed vector.
+By autonomously re-optimizing their positions, the remaining swarm mitigates co-channel interference that was sub-optimally handled in the original four-agent configuration.
+This achievement of a more efficient spatial equilibrium is particularly significant as it demonstrates the model's ability to identify and resolve service redundancies in real time.

-In the Rural Area shown in Figure \ref{fig:resilience_plots:JFI_rural}, the baseline JFI collapses towards 0.25 after the node failure, indicating that the MLP-based agents fail to reorganize their coverage in sparse environments.
-In contrast, TAG-MAPPO maintains a significantly higher JFI with a tighter confidence interval.
-These results confirm that the graph-based reasoning enables UAVs to maintain service survivability and fairness even in hostile operational conditions.
-The integration of \textit{Residual Ego-state Fusion} ensures that each agent retains sufficient self-awareness to track user clusters independently, which is a critical requirement for 6G mission-critical reliability during hardware malfunctions.
+In contrast, the results for the Rural Area shown in Fig.~\ref{fig:resilience_plots:JFI_rural} show that the MLP baseline fails to reorganize, with its $\mathcal{J}_{\text{r}}$ collapsing towards 0.25.
+This failure indicates that traditional architectures struggle to maintain connection stability when the underlying graph topology undergoes rapid contraction.
+TAG-MAPPO, however, maintains a significantly higher fairness index with a tighter confidence interval.
+These results confirm that graph-based reasoning enables UAVs to maintain service survivability even in hostile operational conditions.
+The integration of residual ego-state fusion ensures that each agent retains sufficient self-awareness to track user clusters independently, satisfying the critical requirements for 6G mission-critical reliability during hardware malfunctions.